anjali-yadav17/Blood-Bank-Locator-Dispatcher/readme.md

-# 🩸 Blood Bank Locator & Dispatcher
+# 🩸Blood Bank Locator & Dispatcher

 A responsive web application built to **locate, request, and manage blood donations** in real-time.
 It features a **map-based locator**, **request and donation form**, and a **secure admin dashboard** to manage donors and emergency blood requests.